 The parable of the wheat and the weeds is counter intuitive in many ways and contains the inside out upside down wisdom of Jesus.
-As so often in the parables the God character, the farmer, is not very sensible in conventional terms (RCL Matthew 13:24-30, 36-43) and is amazingly patient, generous and hopeful!
+As so often in the parables the God character, the farmer, is not very sensible in conventional terms (Seventh Sunday after Pentecost.
+Matthew 13:24-30, 36-43) and is amazingly patient, generous and hopeful!

 We continue with the parables of Jesus that talk about seeds.
 The parable of the wheat and the weeds has become one of my favourites.
 I think it works on at least three levels.